Peter Scheiffele: Life

 Peter Scheiffele studied biochemistry at the Freie Universität Berlin.
-In 1998 he graduated with his doctorate from the EMBL in Heidelberg and subsequently worked as a postdoc at the University of California, Berkeley, and the University of California in San Francisco.
+In 1998 he earned his doctorate from the EMBL in Heidelberg and subsequently worked as a postdoc at the University of California, Berkeley, and the University of California in San Francisco.
 In 2001 he was appointed as an assistant professor in the Department of Physiology & Cellular Biophysics at Columbia University, New York, and conducted research in the field of neurobiology.
-Since 2008 Peter Scheiffele is a Professor of Cell and Developmental Biology at the Biozentrum of the University of Basel.
+Since 2008 Peter Scheiffele has been a Professor of Cell and Developmental Biology at the Biozentrum of the University of Basel.

 Work

 Scheiffele investigates the mechanisms in the formation of neuronal networks in the central nervous system.
 His focus is the formation of synapses.
 Peter Scheiffele discovered that the neuronal adhesion molecules neuroligin and neurexin play an important role in synapse formation.
-In his current work he is collaborating with a network of European researchers to uncover pathophysiology and treatment approaches for autism spectrum disorders.
+In his current work he is collaborating with a network of European researchers to investigate pathophysiology and explore treatment approaches for autism spectrum disorders.